Code-Institute-Submissions/corals_health/README.md

 This project was deployed in a manual mode following the steps, described [here](https://medium.com/featurepreneur/how-to-connect-github-to-heroku-be6ff27419d3).
 The deployed app can be found here: [Corals Health](https://corals-health-3265febe1ec7.herokuapp.com/).

+### Bugs

+* The stack of the project was changes from 22 to 20 to match the python version supported by Heroku

+* Extra large files were added to .slugignore files to reduce the siThe slug size was also too reduce the suze of the slug file.

+### Maintenance

+#### Credits
+[Code Institute Malaria Walk Through Project](https://github.com/Code-Institute-Solutions/WalkthroughProject01): The project was used as the starting point with a major adaptation of the code.
+The author took from it the logic of the jupyter notebooks structure and organisation (data acquisition -> visualisation -> ML), data visalisation, code for data ackquisition from Kaggle and splitting the dataset into 'test' 'validation' and 'train' datasets.
+The author also used this project as an example of the [Streamlit app](https://malaria-predictor.onrender.com) architecture.

 #### Acknowledgements
+I thank my mentor **Precious Ijege** for his time and support during the project preparation.

 #### Contact information